leorse/fireball/README.md

 Still in 256 colors in SDL2.

 ## C
-Basiqualiythe same code that I've done in 1998.
+Basiqualiy the same code that I've done in 1998.

 ### Compile on windows
 Use the make file